top of page

 • I surround myself with lovely, warm and kind people who are compassionate

-Unmasking is a journey that requires patience, self-compassion, and courage.
+Unmasking requires patience, self-compassion, and courage.
 It's a process of peeling back layers of societal expectations and revealing the authentic self that lies beneath.
-As someone who has spent decades perfecting the art of masking, I understand the complexities and challenges of this journey all too well.

-For me, unmasking is a long and continual journey of reclaiming my autonomy.
-It's about allowing myself to express my true self without fear of judgment or rejection.
-Through small but meaningful acts of authenticity, such as wearing cat earrings proudly or allowing myself to stim openly, I've begun to reconnect with parts of myself that were long suppressed.
+For most of us, unmasking is a long (and ongoing) journey of reclaiming my autonomy.
+But how good is it to express your true self?!
+Through small but meaningful acts of authenticity, such as wearing cat earrings proudly or allowing myself to stim openly, I've begun to reconnect with parts of myself that were long suppressed- you might want to too?

 bottom of page